sumit03guha/python_vs_rust/README.md

 ## Overview

 This repository hosts a performance comparison between Python and Rust implementations of various algorithms.
-The initial comparison covers the Fibonacci sequence.
+The initial comparisons cover the Fibonacci sequence and the Tower of Hanoi.
 The aim is to provide an educational resource to see how the same algorithms can be executed in Python and Rust, highlighting the execution time and performance benefits.

 ## Project Structure

-- `fib.py`: Python script to run and time the Fibonacci function implemented in Python and Rust.
+- `main.py`: Python script to run and time algorithms implemented in Python and Rust.
-- `fibonacci/`: Rust project directory.
+- `rust_implementations/`: Rust project directory.
   - `src/`: Contains Rust source files with the implementation of the algorithms.
   - `Cargo.toml`: Configuration file for the Rust project.
   - `pyproject.toml`: Python project configuration for building Rust extensions.